SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 element within the page.
 Usually these are implemented using the html tag's 'id' attribute or it's 'name' attribute.
 These names can be a static, i.e unchanging, string constant.
 They can also be dynamically generated values that vary each  instance of the page.
-For example, some web servers might name a diplayed document doc3861 one instance of a page, and 'doc6148' on a different instance of the page depending on what 'document' the user was retrieving.
+For example, some web servers might name a displayed document doc3861 one instance of a page, and 'doc6148' on a different instance of the page depending on what 'document' the user was retrieving.
 This means your test script which is verify that a document exists may not have a consistent identifier to user for locating that